jcasal-homer/HomerHEVC/README.md

 HomerHEVC:

 HOMER (Hevc Open Mpeg EncodeR) is an open-source HEVC encoder, to encode YUV420 video sequences to the new HEVC(H.265) stream format.

-It is published under the LPGLv2.1 license.
+It is published under the LPGLv2.1 license, and is therefore Free Software according to the Free Software Foundation.

 Homer is still under development and will improve in quality and performance while being developed.

 Development is guided by three main aspects: